 "And you didn't love me enough to leave him alone.
 To let him love me.
 You had to take him away."
 "What you mean take him away?
-I didn't kill him I just fucked him.
-If we were such good friends how come you couldn't get over it?"
+I didn't kill him, I just fucked him.
+If we were such good friends, how come you couldn't get over it?"
 "You laying there in that bed without a dime or a friend to your name having done all the dirt you did in this town and you still expect folks to love you?"
 Sula raised herself up on her elbows.
 Her face glistened with the dew of fever.
 She opened her mouth as though to say something, then fell back on the pillows and sighed.
-"Oh they'll love me all right.
+"Oh, they'll love me all right.
 It will take time, but they'll love me."
-The sound of her voice was a soft and distant as the look in 147 her eyes.
-"After all the old women have lain with the teenagers; when all the young girls have slept with their old drunken uncles; after all the black men fuck all the white ones; when all the white women kiss all the black ones; when the guards have raped all the jailbirds and after all the whores make love to their grannies; after all the faggots get their mother's trim; when Lindburgh sleeps with Bessie Smith and Norma Shearer makes it with Stepin Fetchit; after all the dogs have fucked all the cats, after the hills fondle the rivers and every weathervane on every barn flies off the roof to mount the hogs; then there'll be a little love left over for me.
+The sound of her voice was as soft and distant love me."
+The sound of her voice was as soft and distant as the look in her eyes.
+"After all the old women have lain with the teen-agers; when all the young girls have slept with their old drunken uncles; after all the black men fuck all the white ones; when all the white women kiss all the black ones; when the guards have raped all the jail-bide and dream links.
+It is all the slept the start of the start of the slept start of the slept start of the slept start of the slept start start of the slept st birds and after all the whores make love to their grannies; after all the faggots get their mother's trim; when Lind-bergh sleeps with Bessie Smith and Norma Shearer makes SULA / 146 it with Stepin Fetchit; after all the dogs had fucked all the hewe/ cats and every weathervane on every barn flies off the roof to mount the hogs . . . then there'll be a little love left over for me.
 And I know just what it will feel like."
-She closed her eyes then and thought of the wind pressing her dress between her legs as she ran up the bank of the river to four leaf-locked trees and the digging of holes in the earth. -148 Embarrassed, irritable and a little bit ashamed, Nel rose to go.
-"Goodbye Sula.
+She closed her eyes then and thought of the wind pressing her dress between her legs as she ran up the bank of the river to four leaf-locked trees and the digging of holes in the earth.
+Embarrassed, irritable and a little bit ashamed, Nel rose to go.
+"Goodbye, Sula.
 I don't reckon I'll be back."
 She opened the door and heard Sula's low whisper.
 "Hey, girl."
-Nel paused and turned her head but not enough to see her.
-"How you know?"
+Nel paused and turned her head but not "How you know?"
 Sula asked.
 "Know what?"
 Nel still wouldn't look at her.